mlange-42/chrono-photo/docs/options.md

 #### `--compression`

+_Optional, used with `--mode outlier` only._

-_Optional._ Compression method and level for temporary time slice files.
+Compression method and level for temporary time slice files.
 Format `(gzip|zlib|deflate)[/<level>]`.
 Levels range from 0 (no compression) to 9 (slowest).